EastRise Credit Union

 Member deposits at EastRise are insured for up to $250,000 through the National Credit Union Share Insurance Fund, the credit union equivalent of the Federal Deposit Insurance Corporation.

 Direct Financial

-In 2014, New England Federal Credit Union acquired HealthOne Credit Union based in Detroit, Michigan.
+In 2014, New England Federal Credit Union (Now EastRise) acquired HealthOne Credit Union based in Detroit, Michigan.
 HealthOne had been placed into conservatorship by the State of Michigan in May 2014.

-EastRise operations in Michigan and Ohio were subsequently run under the Direct Financial branding.
+Operations in Michigan and Ohio were subsequently run under the Direct Financial branding.

-Acquisition of Vermont State Employees' Credit Union
+2023 Merger and Rebrand

-In 2022, members of the Vermont State Employees' Credit Union, then the second largest credit union in Vermont, narrowly voted to join EastRise.
-The combined organization became one of the largest credit unions in the United States with nearly $3 billion in assets and twenty-three locations.
+In 2022, members of the Vermont State Employees' Credit Union (VSECU), then the second largest credit union in Vermont, narrowly voted merge with New England Federal Credit Union (NEFCU).
+The measure came into effect on January 1, 2023, with VSECU becoming a division of NEFCU.
+The combined organization became one of the largest credit unions in the United States with over $3 billion in assets and over 175,000 members.

-2024 Rebrand

-On September 19, 2024, the credit union officially became EastRise Credit Union.
+On September 19, 2024, the recently merged credit unions officially rebranded EastRise Credit Union.
 The rebrand fulfilled a promise to former VSECU members during the merger campaign in 2022.
 The credit union adopted a new name, color palette, and logo.